-Highlights From Our CancerKB Webcast
+Highlights From Our Golden Helix CancerKB Webcast

 November 24, 2021

 Thank you to everyone who attended Using Golden Helix CancerKB to Accelerate NGS Cancer Testing!
-I had a great time showing off CancerKB and how it can enhance NGS analysis in cancer, I certainly hope you enjoyed it!
+I had a great time showing off Golden Helix CancerKB and how it can enhance NGS analysis in cancer, I certainly hope you enjoyed it!
 If you were unable to make the live session, we have added the on-demand recording to our site, or we would be happy to show you in a personalized demo.
 In this webcast, we discussed:

 Everyone asked such great questions during the webcast, and a few of them I was unable to answer during the live session so I would like to take the opportunity now to answer the questions that I could not get to.